ShilohAntonyJohn/Snow/README.md

 Qt 6 Framework is required for the app to run.
 This script has only been tested on KDE Plasma 6.5 Wayland and Cosmic DE.
+To see snow in action, check out https://x.com/ShilohAJohn/status/2001232432734069119

 Enable sticky windows for snow to snow on top of windows in Cosmic.